-Today, our customers leverage these powerful AI capabilities using our Aurora AI and Lead Capture AI products.
-For any site entered into the system, our roof modeling pipeline takes the roof images and LIDAR data as an input to automatically output 3D roof models for our customers.
+Today, our customers simplify roof design by using Aurora AI.
+For any site entered into the system, our roof modeling pipeline takes the roof images and LIDAR data as input to automatically output 3D roof models for our customers.

-Just for fun — and, to help improve our understanding of generative models more generally — we can also investigate the inverse problem: Can we take the labels as inputs and generate a realistic looking roof image?
+To help improve our understanding of generative models more generally, we can also investigate the inverse problem: Can we take the labels as inputs and generate a realistic roof image?

 Problem statement